Rainforest QA rakes in $25 million Series B to expand on-demand software testing biz

 Silicon Valley Bank, Bessemer Venture Partners, Sutter Hill Capital, Rincon Ventures and Initialized Capital all participated in the round.
 Today’s investment brings the total raised to over $42 million, according to the company.

 The startup, which got its start in the Summer 2012 Y Combinator class, provides extremely rapid software QA by putting a bunch of bodies on the problem, using algorithms to manage the process.
-Instead of having one QA person work on a 100 tests, they have a hundred testers take care of the 100 tests, then report back any problems they found to the client.
+Instead of having one QA person work on 100 tests, they have a hundred testers take care of the 100 tests, then report back any problems they found to the client.

 For customers, who are working with rapid development and continuous delivery, having a QA service that can provide quick turnarounds could be extremely valuable.